NatasaMiric/car-specialist/README.md

 * Improve handling of the booking system.
 * Email confirmations for the created,updated and deleted booking.
-* Enable sending the mail to the user with notification about his booking changes
+* Enable sending the mail to the user in contact form
 * Add user reviews for services.
 * Implement Social login.
 * Improve UX , add more content